 I can’t say I’m really warming to the cavern, perhaps it’s different with a few more people rattling around, but it resembles an ageing Vegas nightclub with all that red.
 But enough decor whinging, let’s talk service.
 The waiter who serves us tells us it is quite unusual to be so quiet and agrees that it’s thanks to our strange dining time that the place is desserted, but I think Mash doesn’t really lend itself well to passers by.
 The streets of Soho are mobbed, neighbouring establishments are still at least half full, but I think the descent into the cavern is off putting for the passing trade.
 Perhaps that’s how they like it.

-Any last hope the waiter may have had at having something is dashed when I ask for water.
+Any last hope the waiter may have had at having something to do is dashed when I ask for water.
 I’m just not in the mood for a wine or cocktails and I’m thirsty, but the look of horror on his face convinces me that I need to make the move towards a juice at the very least.
 They offer to make me up a virginal juice cocktail which I suspect is just so they’ll have something to do.

 We opt for the lunch special, £22 including mains and starters so first up comes the Caesar Salad and Charcuterie board.
 The Caesar salad is delicious, just the right blend of croutons, rich sauce and anchovies.
 The charcuterie on the other hand is nothing special, it’s a collection of salami’s easily sourced from your nearest supermarket.